 Regenerative ranching seeks to recover soil fertility and restore nutrient, energy, and water cycles.
 It is based on planned rotational grazing practices, locally adapted livestock genetics, wildlife habitat restoration, and erosion prevention.
 Together, these practices result in resilient and productive ecosystems that sustain their use and conserve their biodiversity while operating as carbon sinks.

 The GANARE project focuses on four important cattle-raising states: Chiapas, Chihuahua, Jalisco, and Veracruz, with a vision of scaling it up to a national level.

 The lines of work that guide GANARE's actions are:

 - Promotion of financial and technical assistance models that facilitate the transition to sustainable production systems.

 - Integration of livestock production properties into the country's conservation and ecological connectivity strategy.

-- Capacity building in livestock communities to adopt regenerative practices that boost the economic profitability of the sector.
+- Capacity building in livestock farming communities to adopt regenerative practices that boost the sector's economic profitability.